 For anyone who watched Bo Jackson play, and the rest of us who live vicariously through his jaw-dropping highlights, it’s no secret the pride of Bessemer, Alabama was a once-in-a-generation athlete.
 Aside from LeBron James in the NBA or Mike Trout in Major League Baseball, there aren’t many athletes capable of making everyone around them look like amateurs.
 When it came to Vincent Edward Jackson, he was miles ahead of his peers.

 On the baseball diamond, Jackson thrived.
-Being a full-time MLB player was Jackson’s true passion, showcasing transcendent speed and power in a four-year stretch when he hit 107 home runs, drove in 304 RBIs, and stole 78 bases.
+Being a full-time MLB player with the Kansas City Royals was Jackson’s true passion, showcasing transcendent speed and power in a four-year stretch when he hit 107 home runs, drove in 304 RBIs, and stole 78 bases.
 On the gridiron, Jackson was dominant in a part-time role.
 Of every running back since the NFL’s merger with at least 500 carries, Jackson’s 5.40 yards per rush ranks first all-time.

 It should come as no surprise that prior to Jackson entering the 1986 NFL Draft, the 1985 Heisman Trophy winner and two-time Consensus All-American from the Auburn Tigers was a lock to be the No. 1 overall pick.
 Had a crazy story of deception not changed everything, Jackson, who ended up as the top pick of that ’86 draft, would’ve played for the Tampa Bay Buccaneers.
 He chose to pursue baseball before Tampa Bay forfeited his draft rights, and the Los Angeles Raiders picked him 183rd overall in the 1987 NFL Draft.